furax124/Protect_Loader/README.md

 - [ ] Wiki
 - [ ] Add .ico support for the generated PE file

+## Requirements:
+- Golang 1.24.4+
+- CGO enable (you can use [this](https://github.com/ehsan18t/easy-mingw-installer/tree/main?tab=readme-ov-file) to facilate the installation)
+- Git

 ## How to use it

 - Run the GUI.bat